pre-srfi/variable-length/README.md

 When reading a varint you need to keep track of the left-shift amount.
 It is zero for the first byte and increments by 7 for each new byte.

-Little-endian byte order means that leading zeros do not present a problem.

 ## Signed varint encoding

 Signed integers are mapped to unsigned integers using zig-zag